-Here at Smith’s Pest Management, our team deals with silverfish infestations in San Francisco Bay Area homes each day as part of our residential pest control services.
+Here at Smith’s Pest Management, our team addresses silverfish infestations in San Francisco Bay Area homes each day.

-In this post, we’ll share a few of our top tips for how to get rid of silverfish and keep your space bug-free for years to come.
+In this post, we’ll share our top tips on how to get rid of silverfish and keep your space bug-free for years to come.

 - Silverfish are some of the most common pest insects in the world, and they can live as long as 8 years.
 Inside your home, silverfish can cause property damage by chewing holes in furniture, textiles, clothing, upholstery, wallpaper, and more.